defaults write com.apple.finder "AppleShowAllFiles" -bool "true" && killall Finder

 // reference the module

-var fmo = require('/ui/common/FunctionModule');
+var fmo = require('/ui/common/FunctionModule');// call the exported function

 fmo.hello('External Message');